bahgat-ahmed/Meme-Genertor/README.md

 # Meme Genertor

-This is the Udacity [Intermediate Python Nanodegree](https://www.udacity.com/course/intermediate-python-nanodegree--nd303) last project that generates a memes by inserting a quote along with its author name on an image.
+This is the Udacity [Intermediate Python Nanodegree](https://www.udacity.com/course/intermediate-python-nanodegree--nd303) last project that generates memes by inserting a quote along with its author name on an image.
 Images, quotes, and authors could be given or just randomly generated using the available images, quotes, and authors in this project `_data` folder.

 ## 1. Used Packages